-When backing up SSD, you need to decide where to save the backup image of SSD.
+When backing up SSD, you need to decide where to save the backup image of an SSD.
 Some people backup their SSD drive to DVD or USB stick.
 Either of them is an ideal location.
 As mentioned above, most desktop computers have two disks at least - an SSD for OS and applications; a secondary internal mechanical hard drive for data.
 Why not create a partition on the secondary HDD and name it as "Backup" to save SSD backup image.
 But for most laptops, there is only room for one disk.
-In such case, you can backup SSD to external HDD connected with USB cable.
-Or, if your laptop is on a network, you can backup SSD to hard drive in another computer on the network.
+In such case, you can backup SSD to external hard drive connected with USB cable.
+Or, if your laptop is on a network, you can backup SSD to hard drive in another computer on the same network.

 How to Backup SSD to HDD Partition?